pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model.md

 ![image](https://user-images.githubusercontent.com/34960418/211846297-c2a03240-29c6-42f8-a627-2055308168d0.png)

 When we need to modify the `Appointment`, we will do this through a method.
 For instance, if we want to change what room an `Appointment` is scheduled, we will do this through a method rather than just a setter.
 We do this because there is additional behavior we may want to do.
 In this case, we have some `Guards` again to ensure valid values have been passed.
+And we also want to raise an `AppointmentUpdatedEvent` that we might handle and send a `Notification` or perform some other action.

+Guards are a set of reusable functions.
+In this case, stored in the `Shared Kernel`.

 ```csharp